 - ask about and give advice on your diet, smoking and drinking

-- ask about your teeth-cleaning habits and give you advice on the best ways to keep your mouth, teeth and gums healthy
+- ask about your teeth-cleaning habits and give you advice on the best ways to take care of your teeth and gums

 - explain any risks, as well as dental costs, of all treatment you may need